-Joslyn Housley is a playwright, screenwriter, and librettist whose work spans stage and screen.
-Her writing explores the complexities of the human experience, drawing from historical events and nuanced personal narratives to create thought-provoking stories.
-Joslyn’s historical drama The Silver Thread has been widely acclaimed, and she contributed the story to the 2021 award-winning film Hal King.
+Joslyn Housley is a playwright, screenwriter, and librettist whose work melds history with elements of fantasy and sci-fi to explore how the past, present, and future are in concert with one another.
+Joslyn’s drama The Silver Thread has been widely acclaimed, and she contributed the story to the 2021 award-winning film Hal King.
 She has also written and directed two short films: Grey Rock (2023) and The Chilling Narrative of the Reanimated Corpse of Mary Reynolds (2023).
 A graduate of Northwestern University’s MFA program in Writing for the Screen and Stage, Joslyn also served as an instructor, teaching courses in screenwriting.
-She was recently awarded the Legacy Playwright Grant from Advance Equity in the Arts and the Northwestern University Graduate Research Grant.
+She was recently awarded the Legacy Playwright Grant from Advance Gender Equity in the Arts and the Northwestern University Graduate Research Grant.
 Throughout her career, Joslyn’s work has been recognized with awards and honors including: ScreenCraft Stage Play Competition/CoverFly — Finalist; The Distillery New Works Festival/Seattle Public Theatre — Finalist; Women Playwrights International Conference Montreal—Official Selection; New American Voices/Landing Theatre—Finalist; Bay Area Playwrights Festival—Semi-Finalist; Eugene O’Neill Center National Playwrights Contest—Semi-Finalist; Great Plains Theatre Conference—Official Selection & StageWrite Honorarium Winner; Hudson Valley Writers Center—Winner.
 Joslyn has lived in London, New York City, and Cherbourg, France.
-She currently resides in near Chicago with her daughters and cat.
+She currently resides near Chicago with her daughters and cat.

 BIOGRAPHY